 We worked with the team at Queen City Dry Goods to design easy-on, easy-off leather mitts that can handle cookware heated in max temperature ovens while retaining excellent dexterity for the kinds of quick grabs where most kitchen and campfire burns occur.

 Every hand is different, and we’ve endeavored to create a shape that’s comfortable for everyone, regardless of size.

 To determine your ideal size, measure from the base of your palm to the tip of your middle finger.
 Our sizes, measured in inches, correspond to this measurement.
-If you’re closer to 6 ¾” or prefer a snug fit, go for the small-medium.
-If you’re closer to 8”, like a roomier fit, or aren’t quite sure, you’ll be safe with the medium-large.
+Small, at 6 ¾", is made for smaller hands.
+If you’re closer to 7 ⅜” or prefer a snug fit, go for the Medium.
+If you’re closer to 8”, like a roomier fit, or aren’t quite sure, you’ll be safe with the Large.

 Made from durable full-grain leather, insulated with cotton batting and backed with black suede.
 Hand-stitched and assembled in Vermont.